WhatsApp Business Account

 Every August, a 3-day festival takes place across Japan to honour ancestors’ spirits, more specifically remembering and appreciating their sacrifices.
 Their spirits are brought back with lanterns, and candles and dance on the 15th day of the 7th month, a day when the gateways to Heaven and Hell are believed to open, enabling spirits to visit the living world.

 Where: Across Japan

-Dancers dressed decadently, the constant thumping of drums and elephants decked in their finest cloths make Esala Perahera one of Sri Lanka’s not-to-be-missed celebrations.
-According to legend, one of the Buddha’s teeth was stolen from his grave 1700 years ago and believed to have been smuggled into Sri Lanka.
-Esala Perahera honours this tooth during a 10 day long incense-infused festival.
+Dancers dressed decadently, the constant thumping of drums and elephants decked in their finest clothes make Esala Perahera one of Sri Lanka’s not-to-be-missed celebrations.
+According to legend, one of the Buddha’s teeth was stolen from his grave 1700 years ago and is believed to have been smuggled into Sri Lanka.
+Esala Perahera honours this tooth during a 10-day-long incense-infused festival.